Wideband Relative Transfer Function (RTF) Estimation Exploiting Frequency Correlations: Introduction

 The article details the signal model in \Cref{sec::sig_mod}.
-In \Cref{sec:estimation_cov_matrices}, we demonstrate how to recover the spectral-spatial covariance matrix of the source at the receivers.
+In \Cref{sec:estimation_cov_matrices}, we demonstrate how to recover the spectral-spatial covariance matrix of the source at the receivers, and introduce two related RTF estimation methods.
 Based on these results, we propose a novel algorithm for RTF estimation in \Cref{sec::ch_est}.
 To better assess the algorithms' performance, we compare them to the lower bounds on the variance of RTF estimation, which are derived in \Cref{sec::crb}.
-Numerical evidence of the superiority of the proposed algorithm, especially when the target presents spectral correlation, is provided in \Cref{sec:numerical_simulations}.
+Numerical evidence of the superiority of the proposed algorithm, especially when the target presents spectral correlation, is provided in \Cref{sec:experiments}.
 In \Cref{sec:discussion}, we present additional discussion and insights on the experiments.
 Finally, some conclusions are drawn in \Cref{sec:conclusions}, summarizing the essential findings and contributions of this paper.